SH4004 - Research and Professional Practice (2018/19)

 - Cultures, values and principles which underpin health and social care practice

 - Personal development planning

-Theoretical input will be through seminars and workshops.
+Theoretical input will be through online material and exercises, seminars and workshops.
 Students will also benefit from a blended learning approach through the use of Web Learn for supplementary materials, links to E-books, on-line discussions and self-assessment exercises such as reflective tasks.

 Reflection and discussion are key to teaching for all students and will be in the context of tutor-led sessions and exercises incorporated into web-based materials.

 Teaching and learning strategies and methods also focus on workplace skills and professionalism.

 On successful completion of this module students will be able to:

 1. Demonstrate a range of academic study skills

 2. Recognise areas of development relating to their own learning